emretuncer256/20-kaggle-competitions/README.md

 ### Contact
 For questions or suggestions, please open an issue or reach out to my social accounts via my GitHub profile.

-This README will evolve as new competition solutions are added.